nrkorte/McGraw-Bot/README.md

 How to use:

 1. Install the required dependencies.
 To do this, download the contents of this GitHub repository and open up a terminal.
-Change directories until you see the files and type "./dependencies" to install all of them.
+Change directories until you see the files and type `chmod 777 ./dependencies` and then `./dependencies` to install all of them.
 After this is done, you should have everything you need to start the program.
 This is a LINUX-based program and needs to be run as such.
 This means that it can be run directly from the terminal of a Mac or Linux computer, but if you are on Windows, you will need to run it from a Linux terminal.
 There are many ways to go about that, but the easiest in my opinion is to run it from VSCode.

 [The program might take 10-15 seconds to start the first time you attempt to open Chromedriver]